don-smith/nature-of-js-field-work/README.md

    (Despite the placeholder text, it's best to use the full URL, otherwise you may get errors about your SSH key.)
 6. You can leave the template set to _Custom_.
 Go ahead and click _Create workspace_.
 7. When your workspace window opens, you'll see a blue terminal window at the bottom.
 It's asking for your GitHub username and password, type those in.
-8. So you're not prompted each time you use git, complete its configuration with the following commands:
+8. So you're not prompted each time you use git, complete its configuration with the following command (you will get prompted one more time, but then it will save your credentials):

     ```
-    git config --global user.name "Your name"
+    ./config-git "Your name" "your@email"
-    git config --global user.email "your@email"
-    git config --global credential.helper store
     ```

 9. You should now have the workshop source code cloned to your workspace.
 You'll see the files and folders on the left side of the window.
-10. Install the latest version of Node.js.
-In the terminal window at the bottom of the screen, type:
+10. To complete the install, run the following in the terminal window at the bottom of the screen, type (feel free to have a look at this file to see what it's doing):

    ```
-   nvm install 4.2
+   ./complete-setup
    ```

-11. Use `npm` to install the packages we need.
-A `package.json` is already provided, so we just need to use:

-    ```
-    ./install-global-dependencies
-    npm install
-    ```

-    You'll see output.
+This will take quite some time and you'll see output.
 A *lot* of output.
 You can probably ignore it (if there's lots of red flashing by, maybe read those bits!)

-12. We recommend opening a separate terminal window for the Mongo daemon.
+10. We recommend opening a separate terminal window for the Mongo daemon.
 There's a `+` button at the top of the terminal that'll do that for you.
 In the new window, start the Mongo daemon:

     ```
     ./mongod
     ```

-    (That `./` is important.)
+    (That `./` prefix is important.)

-13. Go back to your initial terminal window and run the tests:
+11. Go back to your initial terminal window and run the tests:

     ```
     gulp test
     ```

-14. If all went well, you should see a progress bar and some tests passing!
+12. If all went well, you should see a progress bar and some tests passing!
 Now you can run the server:

     ```
     gulp
     ```

-15. The API endpoints will be available at _workspacename-username.c9.io/api/v1/endpoint-name_.
+13. The API endpoints will be available at _workspacename-username.c9.io/api/v1/endpoint-name_.